lv042/Weather-Wizard/docs/research_log.md

 I started developing a Grafana dashboard for the Weather Wizard.
 At the moment it can monitor all the Postgres tables.
 I also want to integrate the metric system, but I am currently having network issues with my Grafana container.
 I will try to fix it tomorrow.

+Unfortunately, a lot of the changes inside grafana are not displayed in the git commits, because grafana is running in a docker container.